Daniel Guilford Wait: Life

 He was the son of Daniel Wait of Bristol.
 He matriculated from University College, Oxford, on 20 October 1809, and moved over to St. John's College, Cambridge, where he graduated LL.B. in 1819 and LL.D. in 1824.
 He was ordained as curate in Pucklechurch, near Bristol, and on 12 March 1819 was presented to the rectory of Blagdon in Somerset.
+He became bankrupt in 1833 and was a prisoner in Fleet Prison.
 Married twice, to Priscilla Morgan Thorne in 1814 and to Eliza Wylde in 1819 and had several children.
 Wait died at Blagdon on 30 September 1850.

 Works

 His first publication in 1811 was 'A Defence of a Critique of the Hebrew Word Nachash,' London, 8vo, in which he supported the conclusion that Eve was deceived by a serpent and not by an ape, as Adam Clarke had urged in the 'Classical, Biblical, and Oriental Journal.'
 His chief work, 'Jewish, Oriental, and Classical Antiquities' (Cambridge, 8vo), which appeared in 1823, was compiled with much labour and research.

 He was also the author of: